hpe-storage/scod/docs/csi_driver/standalone_nfs.md

 ## Prerequisites

-It's assumed during the creation steps that a Kubernetes cluster is available with enough permissions to deploy privileged containers with `SYS_ADMIN` and `DAC_READ_SEARCH` capabilities.
+It's assumed during the creation steps that a Kubernetes cluster is available with enough permissions to deploy privileged `Pods` with `SYS_ADMIN` and `DAC_READ_SEARCH` capabilities.
 All steps are run in a terminal with `kubectl` and `git` in in the path.

 - A default `StorageClass` declared on the cluster
 - Worker nodes that will serve the NFS exports *must* be labeled with `csi.hpe.com/hpe-nfs: "true"`